 And if that’s still not enough to keep your family entertained, you could always head over to Dollywood Amusement Park and Dollywood’s Splash Country water park.
 These two parks are located just ten miles down the road in Pigeon Forge.

 This area has a number of RV parks and campgrounds, including some located in the Great Smoky Mountains National Park.
 Not comfortable with the thought of driving an RV on the park’s sometimes winding roads?
 No problem.
 At least one RV park — the Twin Creek RV Resort — offers on-site car rentals.
+So if you’re ever sojourning the place, you better know how to choose a good car.

 Virginia Historic Triangle